Trade war? Not so fast. Why stocks are rallying again

 So much for that trade war, huh?

-The market staged a stunning comeback Wednesday.
-The Dow reversed a 510-point loss shortly after the open to finish the day up 230 points.
-And stocks rose again early Thursday morning.
+Stocks powered higher again on Thursday, sending the Dow up more than 300 points and extending a stunning comeback.
+On Wednesday, the Dow reversed a 510-point loss shortly after the open to finish higher by 230 points.

 What happened?
 Experts said that investors seem to be less concerned about the tit-for-tat tariffs that China and the United States are threatening to volley at each other.
 It may all be for show.